-Pass with distinction PWD Pass P Fail F
+Pass with distinction PWD

+Pass Pass with Revisions PR

+Fail F

 The chairperson of the examination committee submits an official ballot, graded and signed by each member of the committee, to the Associate Dean of Graduate Programs.
 The student receives a copy of the ballot.